 1. Regular or Annual Roth IRA Contribution.
-An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and/or your spouse's compensation.
+An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and your spouse's compensation if filing jointly.
 Your designation of the tax year for your contribution is irrevocable.
-You may direct all or a portion of any tax refund directly to an IRA.
+You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit.

-If you are married and file a joint federal income tax return, you and/or your spouse may make a contribution on your behalf for that tax year if you and/or your spouse have compensation.
+If you are married and file a joint federal income tax return, you or your spouse may make a contribution on your behalf for that tax year if you or your spouse have compensation.
 This contribution must be made into your Roth IRA, and it cannot exceed the contribution limits applicable to regular Roth IRA contributions.